 - Can my employer make me work from home?

-- Direct you to take a period of annual leave where that directive is written into either your employment contract, award or enterprise agreement.
+- Direct you to take annual leave where that directive is in an applicable award or enterprise agreement;

 - You have an excessive annual leave balance; and/or